St Helen's Church, Churchtown: History

-The circular churchyard with several yew trees point to its original use as a Druid temple.
-It was believed by some that the area may have been the site where Christian missionaries from Ireland first set foot in Lancashire at the end of the navigational portion of the River Wyre which flows to the Irish Sea some 14 miles away.

 Assessment and administration

 It was designated a Grade I listed building by English Heritage on 17 April 1967.
 The Grade I designation—the highest of the three grades—is for buildings "of exceptional interest, sometimes considered to be internationally important".

 An active church in the Church of England, St Helen's is part of the Diocese of Blackburn, which is in the Province of York.
 It is in the archdeaconry of Blackburn and the Deanery of Garstang.
 In shares a benefice with St Michael's Church in St Michael's on Wyre.
 The official name of the parish is Garstang St Helen (Churchtown).
 St Helen's is known as the "cathedral of The Fylde".

 Architecture

 Exterior

 St Helen's is constructed in the Perpendicular style of rubble with ashlar dressings.
 Its plan consists of a clerestoried nave with aisles to the north and south, a chapel and porch to the south, a tower to the west, and a chancel, which has north and south aisles and a north vestry.
 The roofs are low-pitched.
 The chapel and aisles have a plain ashlar parapet.

 The west tower has six stages.
 It has angled buttresses on the west side and a crenellated parapet.
 There is a turret on its north-east corner, which has a spire.
 The belfry louvres have trefoiled two-light openings with square heads.
 There is also a small, square window at the level of the bell-ringing chamber.
 The north wall of the tower has a clock.